 With more than one way to enjoy a bike ride in these mountains, options run the gamut from road and recreational jaunts to mountain bike and downhill rides.

+MOUNTAIN BIKING.
 Another easy-to-access trail system is located in the Greenbrier State Forest.
 There are 16 miles of single-track trails that wind through 5,000 acres of forested parklands.
 Trails range from beginner-style mountain bike loops to full-throttle, downhill descents equipped with natural, gravity features and machine-built berms and tabletops.
+On your way into the forest, stop by the park office for a trail map and some Intel on where best to maximize your ride-time.